On the structure of graphs which are locally indistinguishable from a lattice: Introduction

 \begin{definition} If $(F,u)$ is a rooted graph, we say that a graph $G$ is {\em weakly $r$-locally $(F,u)$} if for every vertex $v \in V(G)$, there exists a graph isomorphism $\phi: \Link_r^{-}(u,F) \to \Link_r^{-}(v,G)$ such that $\phi(u)=v$. \end{definition}

 Clearly, we have the implications

 for any $r \in \mathbb{N}$.

-We remark that if we view graphs as 1-dimensional simplicial complexes, equipped with the metric defined by extending the graph distance linearly along edges, then $\Link_r(v,G)$ is the set of points of metric-distance at most $r+1/2$ from $v$, and $\Link_r^{-}(v,G)$ is the set of points of metric-distance at most $r$ from $v$.
-Hence, Definitions \ref{defn:r-locally} and \ref{defn:weakly-r-locally} are natural from a topological point of view.

-We remark also that if $F$ is vertex-transitive, then Definitions \ref{defn:r-locally} and \ref{defn:weakly-r-locally} are independent of the choice of $u$.
-Hence, if $F$ is a vertex-transitive graph, we say that a graph $G$ is {\em $r$-locally $F$} if there exists $u \in V(F)$ such that $G$ is $r$-locally $(F,u)$ (or equivalently, if for all $u \in V(F)$, $G$ is $r$-locally $(F,u)$.)
+We remark that if $F$ is vertex-transitive, then Definitions \ref{defn:r-locally} and \ref{defn:weakly-r-locally} are independent of the choice of $u$.
+Hence, if $F$ is a vertex-transitive graph, we say that a graph $G$ is {\em $r$-locally $F$} if there exists $u \in V(F)$ such that $G$ is $r$-locally $(F,u)$.
 Similarly, we say that $G$ is {\em weakly $r$-locally $F$} if there exists $u \in V(F)$ such that $G$ is weakly $r$-locally $(F,u)$.

-As a simple example, let $T_d$ denote the infinite $d$-regular tree.
+As a simple example, if $d \in \mathbb{N}$, let $T_d$ denote the infinite $d$-regular tree.
 A graph $G$ is $r$-locally $T_d$ if and only if it is a $d$-regular graph with girth at least $2r+2$, and is weakly $r$-locally $T_d$ if and only if it is a $d$-regular graph with girth at least $2r+1$.

+Perhaps not surprisingly, for many rooted graphs $(F,u)$, graphs which are $r$-locally-$(F,u)$ (for small $r$) have a very rigid global structure.
+Sometimes, there is only one such connected graph up to isomorphism --- for example, the only connected graph which is 1-locally-$K_{t+1}$, is $K_{t+1}$ itself.

-We note that for a fixed integer $r$ and a fixed rooted graph $(F,u)$, the question of whether or not there exists a graph which is $r$-locally $F$ is highly non-trivial, even in the case $r=1$, where it has been rather intensively studied.
-If $G$ is a graph and $v$ is a vertex of $G$, we write $\Gamma(v)$ for the set of neighbours of $v$, and we write $L(v,G)$ for the subgraph of $G$ induced by the neighbours of $v$, i.e. $L(v,G) = G[\Gamma(v)]$.
-The graph $L(v,G)$ is often called the {\em link of $G$ at $v$}.
+The $r=1$ case of Definition \ref{defn:r-locally} is familiar in the literature.
+If $G$ is a graph and $v \in V(G)$, we write $\Gamma(v)$ for the set of neighbours of $v$, and we write $L(v,G) : = G[\Gamma(v)]$ for the subgraph of $G$ induced by the neighbours of $v$; $L(v,G)$ is often called the {\em link of $G$ at $v$}.
 Note that a graph $G$ is $1$-locally $(F,u)$ if and only if $L(v,G) \cong L(u,F)$ for every vertex $v$ of $G$.
 (Graphs which are $1$-locally-$(F,u)$ for some rooted graph $(F,u)$ are usually called {\em graphs of constant link}.)
-Bulitko \cite{bulitko} proved that there is no decision algorithm which, given a finite graph $H$, determines whether there is a (possibly infinite) graph $G$ having constant link $H$.
-The question of algorithmic decidability remains open if `possibly infinite' is replaced by `finite'.